Program Course Check List – Family Centered Specialist (PDF)

 *CW 1020: Family Centered Services for FCS Specialists

-*CW 1020 is not required to be completed prior to carrying a partial caseload, as it is offered less frequently.
+*This course may or may not be required depending on if the specialist is sharing time in FCS or Permanency Planning.
+CW 1020 is not required to be completed prior to carrying a partial caseload, as it is offered less frequently.
 This course must be completed prior to specialists being fully Certified (100% caseload).
 The pre-requisite for this course is completion of CORE and CW 1006: Permanency Planning.
-Specialists will be enrolled into the next available course offering.

 Once these Post CORE Required Levels courses are completed, specialists will be considered Provisionally Certified and eligible to carry a partial caseload (50%).